Blog

 1. Create a Safe Space: Establish a designated area that feels safe and comforting.
 This space should be free of distractions and sensory overload, promoting a sense of security.

-2. Deep Breathing Exercises: Teaching and practising deep breathing techniques can help shift focus and reduce anxiety.
+2. Deep Breathing Exercises: Teaching and practicing deep breathing techniques can help shift focus and reduce anxiety.
 Encourage slow, deep breaths to help regulate emotions.

 3. Utilize Fidget Tools: Fidget toys or stress balls can provide sensory input that may displace negative feelings and assist in managing anxiety levels.